-- 6. All pathway low-luminary lighting shall have a baffle-to-light source relationship that creates a maximum spread of light of 120 degrees from the bottom of the baffle.
+- 6. All pathway lighting shall have a baffle-to-light source relationship that creates a maximum spread of light of 120 degrees from the bottom of the baffle.
 All fixture lenses and bulb covers must maintain the source-to-baffle relationship indicated in the diagrams and examples of the baffle-to-light source relationship calculations below.
-All pathway lighting shall be no higher than eighteen inches (18") above grade as measured from the top of the light fixture. - 7.
-Pathway or stairway lighting fixtures must utilize a maximum equivalent of 100 lumens or less.
-The bulb/light color temperature must be 3000 degrees Kelvin Pathway or stairway lighting fixtures beach-facing side of house shall use long wavelength (greater than 560 nm AND absent wavelengths below 560 nm) light sources such as amber, orange, or red LEDs without the use of filters, gels, or lenses.
+All pathway lighting shall be no higher than 18" above grade as measured from the top of the light fixture. - 7.
 Pathway or stairway lighting fixtures non-beach-facing side of house: must utilize a maximum equivalent of 100 lumens or less.
 The bulb/light color temperature must be 3000 degrees Kelvin or less, which is warm white in color.
 OR use long wavelength (greater than 560 nm AND absent wavelengths below 560 nm) light sources such as amber, orange, or red LEDs without the use of filters, gels, or lenses.
 The reduced baffling cannot result in direct visualization.
 This light style must be reviewed and approved by the ARC and must be used sparingly.

-Burned out bulbs can only be replaced with those previously approved for that fixture.

-- 8. Placing television sets or other electronic equipment on exterior decks, porches, etc. is not permitted, unless it is possible to shield from horizontal view by neighbors and from the street/alley/oceanfront/golf course/etc. - 9.
+Burned out bulbs can only be replaced with those previously approved for that fixture. - 8.
+Placing television sets or other electronic equipment on exterior decks, porches, etc. is not permitted, unless it is possible to shield from horizontal view by neighbors and from the street/alley/oceanfront/golf course/etc. - 9.
 Holiday lighting is permitted from November 15 to January 15 only.
 Moderation is recommended.
 No holiday or string lighting is to be used for exterior decoration any other time during the year, including clear or white lights, nor is it permitted to be used to illuminate any exterior steps, porches, arbors, structures, etc. any other time of year.